 - There are exceptions to every rule, so if you want to know more about a particular reporter, contact University Communications.
 We've worked with most of them or can look back at past articles they've written to get a feel for their style.

-Unless they specialize in a topic, most journalists know less about what you do than the average freshman in an intro course.
+Unless they specialize in a topic, most journalists know less than you do than the average freshman in an intro course.
 They know a little about a lot of topics, but it's their job to learn more.
 As Carl Bernstein once said, journalism is about presenting the best obtainable version of the truth.
 That's why they seek your help.
-Whether it's your expert opinion, your experience as a student, staff or faculty member, your interesting life and work, your view on an issue happening on or around campus, they want to talk to you.
+Whether it's your expert opinion, your experience as a student, staff or faculty member, your interesting life and work, or your view on an issue happening on or around campus, they want to talk to you.

-You are Not Obligated to Speak to the Press
+You Are Not Obligated to Speak to the Press

 If you don't want to answer questions or have your picture taken, politely declining is usually enough.
 Sometimes you're too busy.
 Sometimes you aren't the right person for the interview.
 Sometimes you just don't want to talk about what they want to talk about.

 Before you say no, though, consider how that decision might be construed.
 If the topic is controversial, you have to decide: Is it better to speak and get your side of the story out there, or is it better to let readers/viewers see "Jane Doe refused to comment?"
 Maybe it's better to comment, maybe it's not.

 If you need help talking with a reporter or declining an interview, University Communications is here to assist you.